Hermione2408/Crework/README.md

  # Week 4

- Here in this week, we Added validation and error handling to a Signup and Login Module via JavaScript
+ Here in this week, we Added validation and error handling to a Signup and Login Module via JavaScript.

   ##Signup
       1.)
 Email and password validation